Dharmachakra

-The dharmachakra (Sanskrit: धर्मचक्र, dhammacakka) or wheel of dharma is a symbol used in the Dharmic religions.
+The dharmachakra (Sanskrit: धर्मचक्र IAST, dhammacakka) or wheel of dharma is a symbol used in the Dharmic religions.
 It has a widespread use in Buddhism.
-In Hinduism, the symbol is particularly used in places that underwent religious transformation.
-The symbol also finds its usage in modern India.
+The dharmachakra is considered one of the ashtamangala (auspicious signs) in Hinduism and Buddhism.
+In some specific regional sites like in Odisha, dharmachakra imagery in Hindu temples has been linked to sites with an earlier Buddhist presence.
+The symbol also finds its usage in modern India, most notably at the centre of the flag of India.

-Historically, the dharmachakra was often used as a decoration in East Asian statues and inscriptions, beginning with the earliest period of East Asian culture to the present.
+Outside India, the dharmachakra has also been used as a decoration in Southeast Asian statues and inscriptions, beginning with the earliest period of Buddhism in Southeast Asia.
 It remains a major symbol of the Buddhist religion today.

 Etymology

 The Sanskrit noun dharma (धर्म) is a derivation from the root dhṛ 'to hold, maintain, keep', and means 'what is established or firm'.
 The word derives from the Vedic Sanskrit n-stem dharman- with the meaning "bearer, supporter".
 The historical Vedic religion apparently conceived of dharma as an aspect of Ṛta.

 History and usage

 Ten Indus characters from the northern gate of Dholavira, dubbed the Dholavira Signboard.

-Similar chakra (spoked-wheel) symbols are one of the most ancient in all Indian history.
-Madhavan and Parpola note that a wheel symbol appears frequently in Indus Valley civilization artifacts, particularly on several seals.
+Similar chakra (spoked-wheel) symbols are among the most ancient in all Indian history.
+Madhavan and Parpola note that a wheel symbol appears frequently in Indus Valley Civilisation artifacts, particularly on several seals.
 (Note: These symbols, however, are elongated and not circular.
 Spoked wheel vehicle are virtually absent in Harappan civilisation.
 Therefore interpreting these symbols as spoked wheel is a matter of debate.)
 Notably, it is present in a sequence of ten signs on the Dholavira Signboard.

 Some historians associate the ancient chakra symbols with solar symbolism.
 In the Vedas, the god Surya is associated with the solar disc, which is said to be a chariot of one wheel (cakra).
 Mitra, a form of Surya, is described as "the eye of the world", and thus the sun is conceived of as an eye (cakṣu) which illuminates and perceives the world.
 Such a wheel is also the main attribute of Vishnu.
 Thus, a wheel symbol might also be associated with light and knowledge.